 - Eat bland, soft, and low-fiber foods, for example bananas, rice, toast, mashed potatoes, and yogurt or cottage cheese.

 - Drink plenty of water and electrolyte drinks such as Gatorade or Pedialyte to replace lost fluids.
 (If you have gestational diabetes, consult your doctor first.)
 It's especially dangerous to become dehydrated during pregnancy.
-Dehydration can trigger preterm labor.
+Dehydration can trigger preterm contractions.